XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 ##### 1.2.1.1.1. **`CFTokenIssuance`** Ledger Identifier

-The key of a `CFTokenIssuance` object, is the result of SHA512-Half of the following values
+The key of a `CFTokenIssuance` object, is the result of SHA512-Half of the following values, concatenated in order:

 * The CFTokenIssuance space key (0x007E).
 * The transaction sequence number.